MoscaDotTo/Winapp2/winapp2ool/modules/uwpbuilder/readme.md

 - A source directory containing:
   - `UWP.ini`: the UWP scaffold template
   - An `AppInfo\` subdirectory of `*.ini` files defining the applications
-- Optionally, the shared scaffold catalogs consumed when entries opt into embedded-browser scaffolding:
+- Optionally, a scaffold directory holding the shared catalogs consumed when entries opt into embedded-browser scaffolding.
+Every `*.ini` in it is read, and each catalog's engine family comes from its section headers rather than its filename:
-  - `webview.ini`: the WebView2/EBWebView catalog
+  - `webview.ini`: `[WebViewScaffold: ...]`, the WebView2/EBWebView catalog
-  - `qtwebengine.ini`: the QtWebEngine catalog
+  - `qtwebengine.ini`: `[QtWebEngineScaffold: ...]`, the QtWebEngine catalog
+  - `electron.ini`: `[ElectronScaffold: ...]`, the Electron catalog

-The winapp2.ini project's source files live in [`Assembler/UWP/`](https://github.com/MoscaDotTo/Winapp2/tree/master/Assembler/UWP) (source directory) and [`Assembler/Scaffolds/`](https://github.com/MoscaDotTo/Winapp2/tree/master/Assembler/Scaffolds) (catalogs)
+The winapp2.ini project's source files live in [`Assembler/UWP/`](https://github.com/MoscaDotTo/Winapp2/tree/master/Assembler/UWP) (source directory) and [`Assembler/Scaffolds/`](https://github.com/MoscaDotTo/Winapp2/tree/master/Assembler/Scaffolds) (scaffold directory)

-###### Note: The scaffold catalogs are only required if an AppInfo entry declares a WebView or QtWebEngine root.
-A missing or empty catalog logs a warning and generation continues with zero scaffold FileKeys for that family.
+###### Note: The scaffold directory is only required if an AppInfo entry declares a scaffold root.
+A missing directory, or a missing catalog within it, logs a warning and generation continues with zero scaffold FileKeys for the affected families.

 ---